 Solutions: In every case follow the suggestions in your scissors care guide and talk to Victory Shear Sharpening to address the specific issues you are facing.

 Remember, it is possible to have your shears restored to factory new-condition but only if they are sharpened on a Diamond Rose Shears Superior Sharpening System by a certified sharpening expert.

 Tap into our expertise in diagnosing and resolving any of these problems by contacting your Victory Shear Sharpening certified Diamond Rose Shears Superior Sharpening System owner.

-Call or e-mail me to have your shears sharpened.
+Call or text or email today for an appointment to have your shears sharpened.

 I look forward to speaking with you!